 A list of more photographs of the Scofield and Winter Quarters can be found in the index of the book "The Scofield Mine Disaster" by J. W. Dilley.

-Clear Creek
+Photographs of Clear Creek

 Finn's Inn Collections